samuel-h-r-nunes/fictive/README.md

 Most importantly, please be aware of the following limitations:

 - This concept is focused on a very specific use case where the service wrappers are grouped per namespace.
-We believe that this is good idea to keep things organised, but it might not fit your particular use case.
+We believe that this is a good idea to keep things organised, but it might not fit your particular use case.
 - In its current state, the `withFictive` function described above will blindly return the full mock namespace object without any validation.
 It won't check if an unexisting method is being mocked, so if you make a typo you will get a messy method duplication.

 ### 5.3.
 The future